GenericMappingTools/gmt/doc_modern/rst/source/GMT_API.rst

 the library to address the needs of such developers.
 Here are the changes in the GMT 6 API that are not backwards compatible with GMT 5:

 #.
-There are no longer a GMT_TEXTSET resource.
+There is no longer a GMT_TEXTSET resource.
 Data records are now generalized to
-   contain an optional leading numerical array followed by an optional trailing text. a "TEXTSET" in this context is simply a DATASET that has no leading numerical array.
+   contain an optional leading numerical array followed by an optional trailing text.
+   A "TEXTSET" in this context is simply a DATASET that has no leading numerical array.
-   This change was necessary so that all modules reading tables expects the same fundamental GMT_DATASET resources.
+   This change was necessary so that all modules reading tables expect the same fundamental GMT_DATASET resource.
 The alternative (which we lived to regret) was that developers calling modules from their environment would have to format their data in different ways depending on the module, and in some case depending on module options.
 Now, all table modules expect GMT_DATASET.